Surgical Procedures: Surgery and Staging for Gastric Cancer

 Your medical team will discuss with you the medications you will be taking, such as those for pain, blood clot, infection, and constipation prevention and/or other conditions.

+Precautions after surgery will depend on whether you had one large incision (cut) or many smaller incisions.
 Often, after partial or total gastrectomy, you will be instructed to:

 - Avoid heavy lifting, pushing, pulling, or sports activities until you are told otherwise.